 This year the small but mighty team at GMR has stayed busy, and so has Tori, in spite of 99% of all concerts in promoting her album Wait No More vanishing into thin air.
 Her collaborations with Metropolitan magazine and ScannerFM radio have supported the local arts scene, and her work with the Musician’s Union has helped in the fight to protect artists’ basic rights in this time of crisis and instability.
 She helped pioneer the streaming concert movement back in the spring, and she used her interviews by press all over the globe to speak out against injustice.

-Tori’s voice has been heard in ads for Marcilla Café, Festina Watches featuring actor Gerard Butler, the English-language kids’ television program Kids&Us — and in 2021, in the soundtrack of the new Netflix series Red Sky, the latest project by the creators of Money Heist.
+Tori’s voice has been heard in ads for Marcilla Café, Festina Watches featuring actor Gerard Butler, the English-language kids’ television program Kids&Us.
 Now, she’s gearing up to present her fifth Barcelona In The Round Concert on January 17th, and is in the process of trying to reschedule as many concerts as possible for the coming year.
 And tune in tomorrow at 11am to Radio Kanal Barcelona, where Tori will be the guest co-host of the annual end-of-the-year program on The Club with Lucas.

 2020 has been unprecedented, but it has also shown us who we are.
 We are fighters.
 We are rock and rollers.
 We are not alone, and together we will get through this.
 We wish you and yours the very best for 2021, and thank you again for everything this past crazy year.